 Healthcare information can be used by vengeful people to cause harm to their intended victims.
 Presumably, in this case, there was something in the new employee’s healthcare records that the former employee assumed would hurt her employment status.
 If employers truly care about their employees, they will do everything they can to prevent this information from leaking out to those who are not authorized to see it.

 Employers need to protect themselves against former employees.
 I hate to say it, but this includes those employees that you don’t think could do something like this in a million years.

-You may think you have adequate protections in place, but consider this.
-The latest survey I’ve seen found that 13% of former employees could still access their former employers’ systems using their employee login credentials.
+You may think you have adequate protections in place but consider this.
+The latest survey I’ve seen found that 13 percent of former employees could still access their former employers’ systems using their employee login credentials.
 Anecdotal evidence leads me to believe the problem might be a bit understated, especially among midsized companies whose IT departments are stretched thin.

 Major Food Processor Turns to Connectria for a HIPAA-Compliant Environment

 We frequently talk to organizations about HIPAA compliance even though they aren’t in healthcare.
 For example, we’re working with a major chicken processor.
 As their head of IT explains, “Cutting up chickens all day is hard work.
 We have a nurse on staff who helps our employees prevent repetitive use injuries.
 She also does the first-line treatment of any injuries at our production facility.”

 So, while not a healthcare provider, per se, this organization does provide healthcare services to its employees.
 The nurse is also authorized to communicate with doctors on behalf of patients and has patient records stored in the company systems.
 In conjunction with his legal team, their head of IT wisely decided their IT systems needed to be HIPAA compliant.
 (Arguably, they are a “covered entity” since their nurse provides actual healthcare services.)